JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 what is soil block?

-Re-Hydrate the Soil Blocking Mix
+Step One: Re-Hydrate the Soil Blocking Mix

 Seed starting mix needs to be moistened before you add it to trays and sow seeds, and it's actually best to do this several hours before you plan to make soil blocks or fill your seed starting trays.
 Taking this step ahead of time gives the water longer to fully hydrate the planting medium.

-Since I used a coco coir block for my first foray into soil blocking, I had to soak the block in about 4 quarts of water anyway to turn it into a medium for starting seeds.
+Mix your seed starting mix with warm water in a large bowl or bucket.
+I soaked my coco coir block in about 4 quarts of water to turn it into a medium for starting seeds.
 I let this medium sit for a couple hours before moving onto step two.
-(See, I can follow the directions sometimes!)

 Ideally, you'll wet your soil mixture until it's the consistency of soft putty.
 The directions that came with my soil block tool say, "When you squeeze the mixture, moisture should seep out between your fingers."
 Your mix should be a bit wetter than you would do for seed starting in cells.
-Even so, I realized while I was making my first soil blocks that I perhaps over-saturated my seed starting mix.

 he-hydrating the soil blocking mix

-Fill the Chambers of Your Soil Blocking Tool with Seed Starting Mix
+Step Two: Fill the Chambers of Your Soil Blocking Tool with Seed Starting Mix

 Press the soil blocker into your seed starting mix several times to fill the chambers fully.
 Each of those chambers will become a soil block shortly.
 My directions recommended using a twisting motion to ensure each chamber is full.
 This is like a more physically demanding version of wiggling a cookie cutter around a bit in the rolled-out dough to make sure your edges are nice and clean.